digital-blueprint/greenlight-app/README.md

 ### Install app

-If you want to install the DBP Greenlight App in a new folder `greenlight-app` you can call:
+If you want to install the DBP greenlight App in a new folder `greenlight-app` you can call:

 ```bash
 npx @digital-blueprint/cli install-app greenlight greenlight-app